wanelo-chef/openswan/README.md

 openswan
 ========

-## Description

-Collection of recipes that configure and install Ubuntu-based networking gateway, with support for for both peer-to-peer and site-to-site VPNs, and includes installation of ipsec, xl2tpd, and iptables for NAT routing.
+Collection of recipes that configure and install Ubuntu-based networking VPN gateway, with support for for both peer-to-peer and site-to-site VPN.
+It includes installation and configuration of ipsec and xl2tpd, as well as iptables services for NAT routing.

 ### L2TP over IpSec VPN